MohammadAdib/GPIO-Manager/README.md

 Prerequisites for the pcDuino:
 - Connected to mouse/keyboard/monitor
-- Running the linux (preferably the stock lubuntu)
+- Running the linux (preferably the stock lubuntu) firmware

 Install Java
 - Open a terminal and run the command "sudo apt-get install openjdk-7-jdk"